Alt900/AngularPeek/README.md

 # Peek a browser-based GUI
 ![logo](public/favicon.ico)

-## What is the goal of this project?
-This project's end-goal is to be a technical analysis tool for stock analysis using machine learning, statistical methods, and experimental quantum finance algorithms to help traders make well-informed decisions on the stock they are looking to buy/sell.
-This tool will be able to gather, process, and manipulate stock data for tasks ranging from machine learning / linear regression based forecasting to technical indicators and portfolio optimization.
-Some future functionalities will include:
+Peek is a web-based UI for machine learning predictions on stock data.
+This project aims to provide a robust interactable toolset for forecasting and analyzing stock data through machine learning and statistical methods.
+Currently this project supports the following:

+#### Layers:
-- LSTM based forecasting
+- LSTM Unidirectional
-- VAE based anomaly detection
-- Statistical measurements like mean, mode, standard deviation, ect
-- Technical indicators like MACD
-- Quantum risk management algorithms like QAOA
-- Quantum/Classic machine learning hybrids like QSVM's
-- Fully interactable charts for candlesticks, individual variable analysis, and technical indicators
+- 1D convolution
+- 1D max pooling
+- Linear/Dense

+#### Hyperparameters:
+- Normalization method
+- Variables being predicted
+- Stock ticker being forecasted
+- Optimization algorithm
+- Batch size
+- Window size
+- Epochs
+- Learning rate
+- Training, testing, and validation split ratio
+- Prediction steps
+- Cell count (any layer)
+- Dropout (LSTM and Linear)
+- Activation function (LSTM and Linear)
+- Kernel size (1D convolution and 1D max pooling)
+- Filters (1D convolution and 1D max pooling)
+- Stride (1D convolution and 1D max pooling)
+- Padding (1D convolution and 1D max pooling)
+- Dilation (1D convolution and 1D max pooling)

+#### Graphs
+- Model accuracy
+- Model loss
+- Model prediction
+- Architecture SVG

 ## Prerequisites
-Since this project is built out of Python and Angular using Node and Angular's CLI V19, you are going to need `Python 3.1.5` and `Node.js v22.5.1` installed to continue alongside their respective package managers, pip and npm.
+Since this project is built out of Python and Angular using Node and Angular CLI V19, you are going to need `Python 3.1.5` and `Node.js v22.5.1` installed to continue alongside their respective package managers, pip and npm.
 There are also external dependencies that need to be installed on both sides:

 ### Python: